Quantum-Accelerators/quacc/docs/user/recipes/recipes_intro.md

 print(result)
 ```

-1. We have used a [partial function](https://www.learnpython.org/en/Partial_functions) here, which is a way to create a new function with certain arguments already applied.
+1. We have used a [partial function](https://www.learnpython.org/en/Partial_functions) here, which is a way to create a new function with specific arguments already applied.
 In this case, `partial(relax_job, opt_params={"fmax": 1e-4})` is identical to `relax_job(..., opt_params={"fmax": 1e-4})`.
 We have chosen to override the default force tolerance for the `relax_job` recipe by passing in a custom dictionary of `opt_params`.
 This is a common pattern in quacc recipes, where you can override the default parameters of a recipe by passing in a new dictionary of parameters.

 ## Concluding Comments